cristian-grecu/master-baccarat-2025/README.md

 automatically folded in to the pull request to show improvements.

+### Code coverage

+TAs will ask you to show a coverage report for your each of modules, and the entire design.
+They will expect to see close to 100% coverage.

+Check in a `*.stats.rpt` code coverage report file for each testbench.

+### Post-synthesis simulation

+Be sure to exhaustively test **both** the SystemVerilog RTL code you write and the post-synthesis netlist Verilog file produced by Quartus (see the Tutorial).
+It is **entirely possible** to write “unsynthesizable” RTL that works “in simulation” but either fails to synthesize or synthesizes into something that behaves differently.
+We will be assigning marks for **both** your RTL and the netlist we synthesize from it.

+Optionally, you may include the post-synthesis netlist (`.vo` file) you generated from Quartus.
+We will not use it for marking, but it can provide evidence in the unlikely event that you need to appeal your marks.

 ### Automatic testing

-We will be marking your code via an automatic testing infrastructure.
-Your autograder marks depend upon two things

-1. The percentage of **our** testcases that pass.
-2. The percentage of coverage using **your** testbenches.

-The autograder marks may also depend upon how many test cases are exercised by your testbench(es).

-For coverage, we measure coverage of both statements and branches.
-To achieve coverage of a statement, that statement must executed at least once during the testbench.
-Branches refer to the number of different execution paths that can be taken, e.g. a case statemetn with 4 cases and a default would have 5 branches (even if you omit a default branch, ModelSim still thinks it is there and counts it).  an if/else or case clause.
-Although the tools report coverage of a testbench file (coverage of itself), we never look at that.
-The tools also report coverage of all instances (full hierarchy); your testbench should exercise as much of the complete hierarchy as possible.
-The free version of ModelSim that you installed with Quartus cannot measure coverage.
-You may be able to access the commercial version ModelSim with a license to run coverage, but this only runs on UBC servers.
-Ask your instructor for details.
+In the past, the course placed a heavy emphasis on automated testing of labs.
+This section is left here for legacy purposes.

 It is essential that you understand how this works so that you submit the correct files — if our testsuite is unable to compile and test your code, you will not receive marks.

 The testsuite evaluates each task separately.
 For each design task folder (e.g., `task5`), it collects all Verilog files (`*.sv`) that do not begin with `tb_` and compiles them **all together**, both using Modelsim and using Quartus.
 Separately, each required `tb_*.sv` file is compiled with the relevant `*.sv` design files.
 This means that